openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 Here's how it works in this arbiter:

   - **Initial Setup**: The arbiter has a one-hot priority vector (a vector of size equal to total number of input events i.e. 160, out of which only one position is high, rest all are low) that indicates which request has the highest priority in the current arbitration cycle.
+      - By default, when the arbiter starts, the first event in the vector is set to high, indicating it has the highest priority.
   - **Prefix Computation**: The algorithm computes "generate"(g) and "propagate"(p) vectors through multiple levels of logic:
       - Initially, the one-hot priority vector is loaded into the first generate level (g[0])
       - The inverted request vector (with circular shift) is loaded into the first propagate level (p[0])